TheToyBeast/ECM-Profile/README.md

 ### Admin Integration
 - Adds new scripts and styles to enhance the admin interface and user interaction.
-- Provides a backend option page under the ToyBeast UpVote plugin to manage dependencies.
+- Provides a backend option page under the ECM UpVote plugin to manage dependencies.

 ### Security
 - Implements nonce verification for secure form submissions to prevent CSRF attacks.